 And everyone’s favorite part of U Chiang Mai is the employees.
 The staff here work hard to accommodate every guest’s needs, from information on local attractions to scheduling and booking the best tours in the area.

-At the Chiang Mai Old Town Hotel, guests can select from a variety of beautiful rooms.
+At the Chiang Mai Old Town Hotel, guests can select from a variety of luxury rooms.
 Choose from deluxe king rooms to extravagant suites with balconies.
 This is the perfect place to stay for those looking to splurge in Chiang Mai.

 Things To Do In The Old City

 Many tourists who visit Chiang Mai are drawn to the Old City.
 In the Old City, you can find amazing food, architecture, and activities.
 Here are a few of the best things to do in the Old City of Chiang Mai: